How eBay Sellers Can Cancel Bids, Cancel Sales, and Block Buyers

 Sellers on eBay sometimes need to cancel bids, cancel sales, or even block buyers. eBay allows all of these actions, but they can hurt your seller rating.
 Make sure you understand the process and the consequences before taking action.

 Canceling Auction Bids

-While sellers cannot leave negative feedback for buyers, they can file unpaid item (UPI) cases that appear on the Buyer Requirements.
-If a buyer has too many UPIs, a seller may not want to sell to them for fear that they won't pay for the item.
-An unpaid item is a huge hassle for the seller because the case has to be filed, then four more days must pass before the case can be closed.
-Sellers can lose up to a week waiting for a UPI case to be resolved all while their item is essentially off the market.
-So if a seller sees that a buyer has a high number of UPIs, he may not want that buyer bidding on his items.
+Sellers might want to cancel bids from potential buyers for a few different reasons.
+While sellers cannot leave negative feedback for buyers, they can file unpaid item (UPI) cases that become part of buyers' records.
+If buyers have too many UPIs, sellers may not want to sell to them for fear that they won't pay for the items.
+Unpaid items are a huge hassle for sellers because cases have to be filed, then four more days must pass before they can be closed.
+Sellers can lose up to a week waiting for a UPI case to be resolved, all while their item is off the market.

-- The bidder contacts you to back out of the auction.
+- A bidder contacts you to back out of the auction.

-- You are unable to verify the bidder's identity, after trying all reasonable means of contact.
+- You are unable to verify a bidder's identity, after trying all reasonable means of contact.